mastershadow/roccatello.it/site/content/post/2023-qgis-xyz-layers.md

 authors = []
 date = "2023-01-17"
 lastmod = "2023-01-17"
 title = "How to add a XYZ basemap layer to QGIS 3.
-Also a Python script" summary = "I will also teach you how to use a python script to add a bunch of existing basemaps." tags = ["qgis", "tutorial", "xyz", "basemap", "layer", "geometry"] language = "en"
+Also a Python script to add the most common one easily!" summary = "I will also teach you how to use a python script to add a bunch of existing basemaps." tags = ["qgis", "tutorial", "xyz", "basemap", "layer", "geometry"] language = "en"